goodnewsakpan/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # 0x09.
 Web infrastructure design
-## This entire tasks requires whiteboarding only.
+## This entire task requires whiteboarding only.
 ## General Requirements:
 For each task, once you are done whiteboarding (on a whiteboard, piece of paper or software or your choice), take a picture/screenshot of your diagram
 This project will be manually reviewed: